Session Recording

 Recording Modes

-Mezite supports three recording modes, configured via the cluster setting session_recording:
+Mezite supports four recording modes, configured via the cluster setting session_recording:

 Mode Where Upload Integrity

-node-sync (default) Agent Real-time streaming via gRPC Session killed if stream breaks
+node-sync (cluster default) Agent Real-time streaming via gRPC Session killed if stream breaks

-node Agent After session ends (bulk upload) Agent could tamper before upload
+node (agent-binary default) Agent After session ends (bulk upload) Agent could tamper before upload

 off - - No recording